Mintbase/Grants-Program/applications/wasmedge_substrate.md

 **How did you hear about the Grants Program?** Mintbase Website / Past grantee

 As discussed, the team has extensive experience with WebAssembly runtimes.
-We are the maintainers of CNCF's WasmEdge project, and had successfully completed past W3F grant projects in adopting WebAssembly for on-chain smart contracts.
+We are the maintainers of CNCF's WasmEdge project, and had successfully completed past Mintbase grant projects in adopting WebAssembly for on-chain smart contracts.